nativewind/nativewind/website/docs/core-concepts/states.md

 ## Styling based on parent state

-NativeWind supports [`group` parent state](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state), and a new `group-scoped` class.
+NativeWind supports [`group` parent state](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state), and a new `group-isolate` class.

-The difference between `group` and `group-scoped` is that components under a `group-scoped` tree will only use the state of the closest `group-scoped` parent, while components under `group` will use the state of any parent `group`.
+The difference between `group` and `group-isolate` is that components under a `group-isolate` tree will only use the state of the closest `group-isolate` parent, while components under `group` will use the state of any parent `group`.

-`group-scoped` helps apply state based styling on components that may not accept the psuedo-class listeners.
+`group-isolate` helps apply state based styling on components that may not accept the psuedo-class listeners.

-`group` and `group-scoped` both work with the `hover`/`active`/`focus` psuedo-classes.
+`group` and `group-isolate` both work with the `hover`/`active`/`focus` psuedo-classes.

 ```SnackPlayer name=States
 import { Text, Pressable } from 'react-native';